voxpupuli/puppet-system/README.md

     system::sysctl:
       kernel.msgmnb:
         value: '131072'
-        comment: 'Controls the default maxmimum size of a message queue' kernel.msgmax:
+        comment: 'Controls the default maximum size of a message queue' kernel.msgmax:
         value: '131072'
         comment: ' Controls the maximum size of a message, in bytes'